scala/scala3/docs/docs/reference/enums/desugarEnums.md

 ### Translation of Enumerations

-Non-generic enum classes `E` that define one or more singleton cases are called _enumerations_.
+Non-generic enums `E` that define one or more singleton cases are called _enumerations_.
 Companion objects of enumerations define the following additional members.